eliamue/foundations-prep-april-2021/03-putting-it-all-together-js-and-the-dom/notes/types-vars.md

 // string + string = string
 "5" + "7" // "57"

+// STOP: why is this 57?

 // number + string = string
 7 + "4" // "74"

 // we can 'cast' the string into a number like so:
 7 + Number("4") // 11

+// this tranforms the string "4" into the number 4
 ```